apiel/isomor/Docs/Server.md

 #### API validation

-Isomor validate each incoming request to the server base on the types of the parameters of the function call.
+Isomor can validate each incoming request to the server base on the types of the parameters of the function call.
+To generate the schema validation call the command `yarn isomor:build:validation`.

-> **Note:** Generating the validation schema can take some time.
-You can deactivate by setting the environment variable `NO_VALIDATION=true`.

 #### Startup script